Your cart is currently empty!

 Regardless of any medications, a treatment plan still needs to address the learning component in dog aggression.
 A systematic retraining, or relearning program such as the one we outline in our e-book, is necessary to change your dog’s behavior.
-The medications often need some time before their full affects will have an impact (often up to two months) and may need to be prescribed for a minimum of 6 months depending on the situation.
+The medications often need some time before the full effect will have an impact (1-4 weeks, but often up to two months) and may need to be prescribed for a minimum of 6 months depending on the situation.

 The medications often need to be “ramped” up or down when starting and finishing the medication.
 This means they will start on a small dose and slowly start to increase the amount over time that the dog takes, or when coming off the medication, reduce the dose or the frequency it’s taken.
 Side effects are more likely during the ramping on and off phases.

 Tests prior to putting the dog on medication are a good idea to establish a baseline.
 That way if a medication is impacting the dog in some other way, there is something to compare the results to prior to the dog being on the medication.
 Which medication(s) and how much depends on a number of factors including the problems and symptoms presented (this may include more than just aggression), genetics, and the dog’s physiological make up.